Is PacWhale Eco-Adventures open?

-Absolutely!
-We are operating our full menu of tours for private charters now.
-All of our tours are operating in accordance with state and local laws and orders and will continue working closely with governmental agencies to provide a safe venue for our guests.
+Once we’re cleared to operate, absolutely!
+We will be reopening in accordance with state and local laws and orders and are working closely with governmental agencies to provide a safe venue for our guests.
 We encourage you to familiarize yourself with the Governor’s orders and follow the guidelines for individuals.
-To book a private charter, call 808-249-8811 or 1-800-WHALE11 (toll free), or email us at .
+To book a private charter, call 808-249-8811 or 1-800-WHALE11 (toll free).

 For the comfort of our passengers in these uncertain times, we ask that if you are coughing for any reason (beyond a quick cough to clear your throat) that you DO NOT join any group setting, including our Eco-Tours.
 We understand that it is allergy season, but given the heightened sensitivity to common allergy symptoms, we ask that you consider booking when pollen is not so prevalent or research a private charter.